Tow Law Millennium Primary School

 • Review the support and progress

-As part of this approach every child with SEN will have an individualised SEN Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
-Parents/carers and child/YP (where appropriate) views are integral to the this process.
+As part of this approach, every child with SEN will have an individualised SEN Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
+The views of parents/carers and child/YP (where appropriate) are integral to this process.

-• As part of our staff professional development, all members of staff received training to support children with SEND:
+• As part of our staff professional development, all members of staff receive training to support children with SEND:

 • School-based CPD – systems and procedures, staff audit, staff planning and agreed action points.

-• ‘SEN Outcomes –good quality outcomes, SEN Support Plans and Primary Areas of Need’.
+• ‘SEN Outcomes –good quality SMART outcomes, SEN Support Plans and Primary Areas of Need’.

 • Staff Training: will vary each year depending upon the needs of the children.